-When time is of the essence, information is released to the college community through security alerts on Blackboard as well as through loudspeaker and other communication methods.
+When time is of the essence, information is released to the college community through security alerts on Everbridge as well as through loudspeaker and other communication methods.

 The District prohibits dating violence, domestic violence, sexual assault, and stalking.
-These terms are defined by the Clery Act as follows (and are similar to the definitions in Administrative Regulation C-15):
+These terms are defined by the Clery Act as follows: